mauriciojost/olympus-photosync/README.md

 #### Configure using the configuration file

-This project uses the `typesafehub/config` library to cope with configuration files.

-Here you have a [valid **sample configuration file**](src/main/resources/application.conf).
+This project uses the `typesafehub/config` library to cope with configuration files, and it should work correctly with the default configuration.
+However you may want to customize it to use different directories or in case your camera is not fully supported yet.
+Here you have a [valid **sample configuration file**](src/main/resources/application.conf), the same being used by default.

-The application can read a custom configuration file if its path is specified as a parameter as follows:
+Just put such configuration file somewhere and launch the application as follows:

 ```
 photosync -Dconfig.file=/path/to/application.conf